JMPerez/jmperez.github.com/_posts/2015-10-19-medium-image-progressive-loading-placeholder.md

 _&uarr; Google Images Search shows a solid background as placeholder (left image is while loading, right when already loaded)._

 They pick a colour (maybe the dominant colour of the picture?) and they use it a solid colour background.
 It gives the user the feeling that images loads faster.

-## An attempt to reproduce the effect

-I have prepared [this CodePen](http://codepen.io/jmperez/full/yYjPER) where I have tried to implement the same effect.
-I recommend that you use network throttling and disable cache to notice the full animation.

 ## Conclusion